- What Is a Work Breakdown Structure (WBS)?

 4. Set Resources & Costs

 Resources are anything that you need to complete the project phases, deliverables and work packages.
 They range from the people on your team to materials, supplies and equipment.
-Your WBS allows you to break down your project scope into work packages so that you can estimate resources and costs.
+Your WBS allows you to break down your project scope into work packages so that you can allocate resources and estimate project costs.

 5. Add Start & End Dates & Estimated Completion